 ● Obergefell v.
 Hodges, 135 S. Ct.
 2584 (2015).
 Filed amicus curiae brief on behalf of scholar supporting traditional marriage and opposing judicial override of state marriage laws; brief cited in dissenting opinion of Justice Thomas.
 Also filed amici curiae briefs in other marriage cases in various federal circuit and district courts.

 ● Leavitt v.
-Felton, 2016 Mich.
-App.
-LEXIS 1006 (Mich.
+Felton, 2016 Westlaw 2944824 (Mich.
 Ct.
 App.
 2016).
 Co-counsel on amicus curiae brief supporting summary disposition for defendant-student on First Amendment grounds in defamation action arising from parody Twitter account.

 ● Lancia Jeep Hellas v.
-Chrysler Group Int’l L.L.C., 2016 Mich.
-App.
-Lexis 626 (Mich.
+Chrysler Group Int’l L.L.C., 2016 Westlaw 1178303 (Mich.
 Ct.
 App.
-2016), app for lv pending.
+2016).
 Interlocutory appeal challenging summary disposition of vehicle distributor’s fraudulent-inducement and contract claims against manufacturer arising from settlement of earlier litigation.

 ● Bank of America, N.A. v.
 First American Title Ins.
 Co., 499 Mich.
 74 (2016).
 Filed amicus curiae brief on behalf of national association of title insurers discussing history and relevance and urging retention of full credit-bid rule.

 ● City of Dearborn v.
 Burton-Katzman Dvpmt.
-Co., 2014 Mich.
-App.
-LEXIS 2556 (Mich.
+Co., 2014 Westlaw LEXIS 7212895 (Mich.
 Ct.
 App.
 2014).
 Individuals and entities were wrongly denied summary disposition, and individuals wrongly threatened with contempt and jail, in $30-million commercial-construction dispute.
 Appellate court earlier had stayed contempt proceedings pending defendants' emergency interlocutory appeal.

 ● Jackson v.
 Sedgwick Claims Mgt.
 Servs., 731 F.3d 556 (6th Cir.
 2013) (en banc); Brown v.
 Ajax Paving Industries, Inc., 752 F.3d 656 (6th Cir.
 2014).
 Summary judgment for doctor and other defendants affirmed against RICO claims arising out of denial of workers-compensation benefits; loss or diminution of such benefits was not injury to "business or property," and Congress gave no clear statement that it intended the sweeping redistribution of state-federal authority that recognition of such claims would impose.

 ● C.A.
 Hull Co., Inc. v.
-Dep't of Transportation, 2014 Mich.
-App.
-LEXIS 2575 (Mich.
+Dep't of Transportation, 2014 Westlaw 7338898 (Mich.
 Ct.
 App.
 2014).
 Summary disposition for state reversed based on contract ambiguity and matter remanded to Court of Claims for trial on contractor's claims arising from painting of more than one mile of I-675 bridge.

 ● Holton v.
 Ward, 303 Mich.
 App.
 718 (2014).
 Summary disposition affirmed for landowner in riparian property dispute; denial of sanctions reversed on cross-appeal and landowner awarded attorney fees for both trial court defense and on appeal.

-● In re Byrne Estate, 2014 Mich.
-App.
-LEXIS 493 (Mich.
+● In re Byrne Estate, 2014 Westlaw 1233708 (Mich.
 Ct.
-App.), lv denied, 856 NW2d 25 (2014).
+App.), lv denied, 497 Mich.
+903 (2014).
 JNOV affirmed in favor of longtime business manager and friend of decedent, against attempt by bank/personal representative to take $1.6 million gifted and bequeathed to her by decedent.

 ● T.R.
 Pieprzak Co., Inc. v.
-City of Troy, 2014 Mich.
-App.
-LEXIS 1191 (Mich.
+City of Troy, 2014 Westlaw 2881084 (Mich.
 Ct.
 App.
 2014).
 Co-counsel for contractor; summary disposition for defendant-city affirmed in dispute arising from water and storm-sewer main replacement project.

 ● 1473219 Ontario Limited v.
-Alternative Aviation Servs., Inc., 2013 U.S. Dist.
-LEXIS 75331 (E.D.
+Alternative Aviation Servs., Inc., 2013 Westlaw 2295453 (E.D.
 Mich.
 2013), stayed pending appeal (8/21/13 Order), dismissed on stipulation.
-Co-counsel for defendant aircraft mechanic in dispute over hundreds of thousands of dollars of repair/restoration work; district court stayed own order permitting release of aircraft to plaintiff given substantial legal issue raised on appeal and questions over sufficiency of bond.
+As appellate counsel, obtained stay pending appeal from district court of its order permitting release of aircraft to Canadian owner in dispute over hundreds of thousands of dollars of repair/restoration work.

 ● Hani & Ramiz, Inc v.
 North Pointe Ins.
 Co., 494 Mich.
 873 (2013).
 On emergency basis, Michigan Supreme Court reversed Court of Appeals and ordered case stayed pending insurer's appeal of adverse judgment in $2 million coverage dispute.

 ● United States v.
-Banks, 2013 U.S. App.
-LEXIS 19182 (4th Cir.
+Banks, 542 Fed.
+App’x 218 (4th Cir.
 2013).
-District court's finding that defendant violated terms of supervised release vacated and remanded; court committed plain error in admitting hearsay without conducting inquiry required by Fed.
+Fourth Circuit found plain error and vacated and remanded finding that defendant violated terms of supervised release; sentencing court erroneously admitting hearsay without conducting inquiry required by Fed.
 R. Crim.
 P. 32.1.

 ● Wayne County Employees Ret.
 Sys. v.
 Wayne County, 497 Mich.
 36 (2014).
 Filed brief amicus curiae on behalf of nationwide association of public-pension funds in dispute over payment of annual "13th check."